YunaW-Dev/location_me_kotlin/README.md

 This mobile app functions as a memorable location travel diary, where multiple meaningful places can be stored and editted, and it will have the access to google map integrated.

 Thsi app is built with kotlin.

+This particular development is temporarily on hold because of school work, interviews and other projects